openaire/openaire-catalogue-docs/docs/data-model/data-model.md

 responsible for operating data sources or consisting the affiliations of Product creators.
 * [Projects](./entities/project) are research project grants funded by a Funding Stream of a Funder.
 * [Communities](./entities/community) are groups of people with a common research intent (e.g. research infrastructures, university alliances).
+* Persons correspond to individual researchers who are involved in the design, creation or maintenance of research products.
+Currently, this is a non-materialized entity type in the Graph, which means that the respective metadata (and relationships) are encapsulated in the author field of the respective research products.

 :::note Further reading